cromaguy/StudySkill/README.md

 🌐 **Website:** [StudySkill](https://cromaguy.github.io/StudySkill/)

-🚀 A comprehensive College Management System designed to streamline administrative and academic tasks.
-Developed with ❤️ for **GOMATI DISTRICT POLYTECHNIC** as part of my Web Tech Project.
+🚀 Developed with ❤️ for **GOMATI DISTRICT POLYTECHNIC** as part of my Web Tech Project.
 Licensed under the MIT License.

 ---